You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for lipitor

 Why Did You Take Lipitor?
-Understanding the History and Impact of the World's Best-Selling Statin
+Uncovering the History and Impact of the World's Best-Selling Statin

 The world of pharmaceuticals has seen its fair share of groundbreaking medications, but few have had the same level of impact as Lipitor.
-Developed by Pfizer, Lipitor (atorvastatin) is a statin medication that has been prescribed to millions of people worldwide to help lower cholesterol levels and reduce the risk of heart disease.
-But have you ever wondered why Lipitor became the world's best-selling statin, and what led to its widespread adoption?
+Developed by Pfizer, Lipitor is a statin medication that has been prescribed to millions of people worldwide to help lower cholesterol levels and reduce the risk of heart disease.
+But have you ever wondered why Lipitor was created in the first place?

 The Impact of Lipitor